Bforartists/files/mac build script/README.md

   `./bfa-build.sh -b [branch]`

 where [branch] is the name of the current release branch.
 For 2.6.0, this would be:

   `./bfa-build.sh -b 2.6.0`

 This will result in the application being built in `./build_darwin`.
+It will then build a disk image named `Bforartists-[branch]-Mac.dmg` in the current directory.

 ## Additional information and options
 If you've previously built this application, the previous build will be moved to `./build_darwin-old`, **replacing the previous backup** if one exists.
 To reset the libraries as well, downloading fresh copies, use the `-c` flag: